 The Pole of Cold

 I have been writing a lot about the extreme cold in my home region, in Yakutia.
 It’s there that you’ll find Oymyakon, commonly known as the coldest permanently inhabited place on earth.
 Verkhoyansk, a little over 600 kilometers to the north-west, is another village battling for the title of being the ‘coldest place on earth’.
 This is the place I would like to write about in this post.
-So, coming back to Oymyakon versus Verkhoyansk, what is the coldest place on earth?
+So… What is the coldest place on earth?
 Well, it’s about details – both places are unbelievably cold and a true once in a life time experience for travelers looking for the extreme.
 Records show that the lowest temperature ever recorded in Verkhoyansk was a jaw dropping low −67.6 °C in 1892, beaten by a whisker by rival Oymyakon in 1933 when the mercury plummeted to 67.7 °C. Only Antarctica has recorded lower temperatures than the Siberian duo, but crucially – at least for those of us who thrive on meteorological statistics – no one lives there all the time.
+If you are planning to experience either Oymyakon or Verkhoyansk in winter you may join of our travel groups.
+We are currently creating groups for the upcoming winter season.
+You can find out more on it in our Oymyakon post.

 Home in the freezer